juanmanso/juanmanso/README.md

 ⛩️ ⛓️ 🪙 Now, I'm working on a kick-ass european-based crypto services company called Keyko doing my work as React Native Dev.

 ⌛️ 🏃 🪠 🎸 In my free time, I'm traveling with my partner around Europe.
-I like working on optimizing things, specially through automation and pipelines (currently working on scripts and git flows, super fun stuff).
+I like working on optimizing things, specially through automation and pipelines.
 While I'm not traveling, I like to play the guitar and join my friends on a jam.

+⏱️ 🛠️ Occassionally taking short-term scoped freelance projects!
+Feel free to reach out if you need a hand with something.

 * 🌍  I'm based in Madrid, Spain 🇪🇸
 * ✉️  You can contact me at [juanmanso@gmail.com](mailto:juanmanso@gmail.com)
-* 🚀  I'm currently working on [Keyko ⛩️](http://keyko.io)
+* 🚀  I'm currently working at [Keyko ⛩️](http://keyko.io)
-* 🧠  I'm learning GitHub Actions, CI/CD and improving my Machine Learning skills 💪
+* 🧠  I'm learning Web3 &Eth libraries while delving deeper into TS and React Native 💪
 * 🤝  I'm open to collaborating on React Native, Crypto and Signal and Data processing applications 😬
 * ⚡  I'm also a big movie fan, you can find my ratings and reviews on [letterboxd](https://letterboxd.com/juanmanso)